BDC Hamburger Icon

 3. Design and develop the new website.

 Your existing brand elements should influence the new website’s design.
 Incorporate your color scheme, fonts, design and company logo so website visitors instantly recognize you.
-Startups can allow web designers more freedom to choose the website design.
+Startups can give their web developers more design freedom.

 After handing off the design to your development team, it’s time for the coding process.
-The platform, database and framework you determined in the planning stage all play a role in translating your design into functioning web pages.
+The platform, database and framework you decided on earlier all play a role in translating your design into functioning web pages.

-You’ll conduct front-end and back-end development during the development phase as you incorporate website content into the design.
+You’ll conduct front- and back-end development during the development phase as you incorporate website content into the design.

 4. Test your website.